dcramer/nose-bisect/README.rst

 nose-bisect
 ===========

-Easily bisect your test suite and find test-on-test failures.
+Inspired by Django's internal bisect tool, easily bisect your test suite and find test-on-test failures.

+More importantly: Test FOO fails when run when test X, bisect will tell you what X is.

 ::